-Preliminary studies and a number of meetings with partners within Space Kiruna have shown that the collaboration between these actors, local SMEs and actors from other industries is weak.
-It also showed that the regional innovation climate for space-related activities can develop, and that there is a great deal of interest and clear synergies linked to an increased level of collaboration.
+Preliminary studies and a number of meetings with partners within Space Kiruna during 2014/2015 showed that the collaboration between the space actors, local SMEs and actors from other industries needed to increase in order to stimulate growth within the space business.
+It also showed that the regional innovation climate for space-related activities could develop, and that there was a great deal of interest and clear synergies linked to an increased level of collaboration.

 The opinion at the time was that there should be parallel efforts to strengthen the regional innovation system and integrate it into the collaboration mentioned above.
 During the RIT project the actors of the space industry therefor focused on increasing their expertise within research and innovation collaboration between the academic sector, the business sector and actors within the innovation support system.
 Several activities were successfully initiated and are now in need of being further established.

 In a globally connected economy with increased competition, innovative development is expected to lead to increased sustainable growth, with new products and services, more viable companies and more job opportunities in Europe and Sweden as well as in Upper Norrland.
 Going forward, SMEs are expected to provide the majority of new jobs in the European economy, and the business climate in Upper Norrland must therefore be reinforced.
 One important piece of the puzzle is innovative capacity.